 Not only does the heart of River City Church beat for the community, but it’s location on a roundabout in the middle of Atlanta Road, positions it in the city center.
 While the road divides Smyrna, Ga., based on social-economic status and ethnicity, River City Church bridges those gaps, welcoming all.

-“All streets converge right where we are,” Jordan Craig, Connections Pastor at River City Church, said.
+“All streets converge right where we are,” Jordan Craig, Associate Pastor at River City Church, said.
 “We’re set up for diversity.”’